 Here’s a look at what the law mandates, how it came to be, and what has happened since.

-What it is: The Anti-Bullying Bill of Rights Act was enacted in 2010 and signed into law in 2011 with bipartisan support.
+What it is: The Anti-Bullying Bill of Rights Act passed the Legislature with bipartisan support in 2010 and was signed into law in early 2011.
 It put in place new requirements for schools to both pursue and prevent harassment, intimidation and bullying (HIB) involving both students and adults.
 The law sets strict procedures for how to investigate reported incidents.
 It also provides new guidance on setting up programs to raise awareness of the problem and to build a positive and supportive climate in schools.

 What it means: The law hasn’t just changed the rules.
 Some say it is helping to change the culture of how students and staff deal with incidents of bullying.
 And it doesn’t just apply to incidents in schools; it also set the first parameters for dealing with such acts outside of school -- and online -- that also can disrupt a child’s education.

 The law as sequel: The 2011 law actually is an amendment of a 2002 legislation that was among the nation’s first laws requiring schools to have anti-bullying policies and procedures.
 A series of court cases -- with the help of political advocacy -- pushed state legislators to further amend the law to set strict requirements for enforcing those policies.
 RELATED LINKS An extra push: Passage of the bill came in the aftermath of the suicide of Tyler Clementi, the Rutgers student who jumped to his death from the George Washington Bridge after his roommate videotaped and broadcast online Clementi’s intimate encounter with another student.
 The case brought national attention to the issue of cyber-harassment and added political fuel to the drive to pass the law, with gay rights groups providing especially strong advocacy.